- Faculty & Staff

 Just as you are passionate about the courses you take and the causes you support, SASS (the Society of Arts and Social Sciences) is passionate about the students they represent, you!

 Discover an SFSS Club connecting you to a shared academic or professional interest!
-Three student Clubs FASS highly recommends are Model United Nations Club, the SFU Pre-Law Society and the SFU Debate Society!
+A student club FASS suggests checking out is the SFU Pre-Law Society!

 Now that you've connected to your university community, pass it on!
 Help new students by sharing your experiences and new skills.